jfecher/ante-website/content/docs/roadmap.md

 ---
 # Abilities

-- [ ] Ability merger: traits & effects are still separate concepts in the compiler
 - [x] Type checking
 - [~] `implicit foo = bar` definitions
   - Implemented but they can cause infinite loops in the type checker at top-level when used with mutual recursion.